christophgil/ZIPsFS/README.md

 ## Timeouts

-ZIPsFS remains responsive even if a remote file access hangs.
+Timeouts are activiated with the respective macro definitions WITH_ASYNC_XXXXXX.
+The work for root-paths starting with tripple slash.
 The fuse thread delegates the file operation to another thread and waits for its completion.
 After the configurable timeout it gives up.

-## Duplicated file paths

-For redundantly stored files (i.e., available on multiple branches), another branch may take over transparently if one fails or becomes unresponsive.

-## Blocked worker threads
+Timeout  is not fully tested yet.
+It should be considered only for remote paths when blocks are observed.

 The worker thread may block permanently.
-In this case it can be killed automatically and restarted.
+In this case it may be killed automatically and restarted.
 However killing this thread sometimes does not work.

 If the stalled thread cannot be terminated, ZIPsFS will not create a new thread.
 To check whether all threads are responding, activate logging.
 For details see

 	~/.ZIPsFS/.../log_flags.conf.readme

-This is best resolved by restarting ZIPsFS without interrupting ongoing file accesses.
+This problem is best resolved by replacing the current by a new ZIPsFS session using the -s command line option.

+## Duplicated file trees

+For redundantly stored files (i.e., available on multiple branches), another branch may take over transparently if one fails or becomes unresponsive.